software-students-fall2022/final-project-team1-finalproject/web-app/tests/README.md

 # Get Code Coverage information

-* cd to the web-scraper directory.
+* cd to the web-app directory.
 Assuming you are currently at this directory, run the following:
     ```
     cd ../
     ```